wshager/xcollectionbrowser/README.md

 New Features
 ==============

 The collection browser allows for sorting and paging of long lists.

+This component is built as a single, self-contained Dojo Toolkit widget, follows javascript best practices, and communicates with the server along strict CRUD and JSON-RPC guidelines.

 TODO
 =====

-There's still work to do on Uploading and storing the individual resource properties, like Permissions and ACL.
+There's still work to do on Uploading and storing ACL.